Financed by: HUN-REN

 The standard way of accessing digital data used to be APIs, but social networking sites such as Facebook and Instagram have disabled these solutions.
 These changes have implied the development of new digital data access models.
 One of the most promising new approaches is called data donation.
 GDPR obligations require large platform providers to offer users access to their data through "data download packages" (DDPs).
 In the data donation model, researchers invite users to share their digital data stored by the platform.
 The key benefit of partnering with users rather than companies is that it makes the data collection process more transparent for research participants.
 As this research approach is based on active collaboration with participants, it is easy to link this data collection with survey research.
 Combining the two data types is an ideal way to exploit their unique strengths and overcome their limitations.

-Our research is based on a multi-platform data collection on a representative sample of Hungarian internet users.
-We plan to involve 500-800 people in the research.
+Our research goal was a multi-platform data collection on a representative sample of Hungarian internet users.
+We planed to involve 500-800 people in the research.
 Multi-platform here means combining digital and survey data and collecting digital data from different sources - Facebook, Instagram, TikTok, Twitter, and Google.
 This data collection design is unique and novel; no international project uses a multi-platform approach to collect social media data in parallel on a representative sample.